PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 Use `/Preview` to show changes that would be made, but do not update any files

+Use `/Q` to enable quiet mode, which shows fewer messages

 Use `/RenameList` to rename the list report view and columns

 Use `/RenameDetail` to rename the detail report view and columns